pksilen/vitja-service/README.md

 # Vitja service

 TODO:
-- Create password check helper functions: getMaxConsecutiveLetterOrDigitCount
+- Execute first only MaxLength decorators
 - if sqlDbManager, check that ids are number strings
 - UpdateUser precondition userName is userName
 - Generoi default _id/id order by clauset getItemXXX functiohin